altimmons/LangNotes/PowerShell.md

 You can add these lignes in your powershell profile

 Create the profile file if you don't have one
-New-Item -path $PROFILE -type file –force
+New-Item -path $PROFILE -type file -force

 Edit the profile file
 notepad $PROFILE